juice-shop/pwning-juice-shop/part1/happy-path.md

 ### Checkout

-During checkout you will be guided through a series of steps to set your delivery address, desired delivery method and credit card.
+During checkout, you will be guided through a series of steps to set your delivery address, desired delivery method and credit card.

 ![Delivery address selection](img/select-address.png)
 ![Delivery method selection](img/delivery-method.png)
 ![Payment card selection](img/payment.png)

 🚨 **Do not enter any real credit card or address data anywhere in the Juice Shop!
-Always remember that it is not a real shop and it is intentionally riddled with security and privacy flaws!**
+Always remember that it is not a real shop, and it is intentionally riddled with security and privacy flaws!**

 In the _Add a coupon_ section you can redeem a code for a discount.
 Unfold the _Other payment options_ section to see links with donation and merchandise links of the Juice Shop open source project.

-Finally you can click the _Checkout_ button to issue an order.
+Finally, you can click the _Checkout_ button to issue an order.
 You will be forwarded to a confirmation of your order right away.
 It also includes a link to a printable PDF confirmation for your order and as well as a tracking link.